BeanEater1269/TechJam-2026-Team-STH/README.md

 visibly a real photo with a photographer's watermark on it) and `validation_result/` for the underlying prediction data and the before/after numbers this produced.

+Additionally: The additional robustness gain from FusionCLIP is modest.
+Our DCPT baseline is already highly robust, so the engineered signals reduce the clean-to-transformed AUC gap only from **0.0053 to 0.0048**.
+We therefore do not claim that the engineered signals are solely responsible for the overall robustness of the system.

 Beyond that: the main trade-off this time around is the lack of prevention against semantic bias, given our inherent focus on robustness to image transformations.
 As we did not have enough time to properly implement the strategy into our system effectively.
 In the future, on top of heavier emphasis on the dataset, we will be exploring new signals to quantify a wider range of transformations, as well as fine-tuning the vector concatenation.

+To add on: Performance varies across transformation types.
+FusionCLIP improves performance on some degradations more than others, and the engineered signals do not consistently outperform the baseline on every individual transformation.

+Last but not least: Our 15 held-out transformations represent common real-world changes such as JPEG compression, blur, noise, resizing, color shifts, and sharpening, but real-world images may undergo combinations of transformations that are not fully represented by our evaluation.

 ## Team contributions